 4.7 Nonconforming Structures

 4.7.1.
+A nonconforming structure located within the Flood Hazard Overlay District shall be regulated entirely by Section 6.8.15, and not by this Section 4.7.

-The regulations under this section do not construe or imply the permitting of the use of a structure declared unsafe by an appropriate governmental authority or the continuation of an establishment declared to be health hazard by an appropriate governmental authority.
+4.7.2 The regulations under this section do not construe or imply the permitting of the use of a structure declared unsafe by an appropriate governmental authority or the continuation of an establishment declared to be health hazard by an appropriate governmental authority.

-4.7.2.
+4.7.3 .
 Nonconforming structures may continue to exist unchanged indefinitely.

-4.7.3.
-Nonconforming structures within the Flood Hazard Overlay District will also be subject to the regulations of Section 6.8.
+4.7.3

 4.7.4.
 Nonconforming structures may undergo normal repair and maintenance without a zoning permit provided that the structure's degree of nonconformity is not increased.